Martinez lifts Boston 9-4; Rays pitch position player down 5 | New Country 923

 Eovaldi, who had surgery to remove a loose body in his right elbow, labored through two-thirds of an inning, losing the shutout on Travis d’Arnaud’s RBI double.
 Austin Meadows also doubled home a run, and Yandy Diaz added an RBI single off the right-hander.

-Despite cutting the lead to five, Tampa Bay manager Kevin Cash sent out rookie infielder Mike Brosseau to pitch the ninth.
-Brosseau, who started the game at second base, allowed doubles to Xander Bogaerts and Martinez.
-He was the fifth player to pitch for the Rays in the game.

-Martinez, Andrew Benintendi and Sam Travis homered in the third inning, when the Red Sox scored seven runs against former Boston prospect Jalen Beeks (5-1), who lost for the first time since being sent to the Rays in a trade for Eovaldi last summer.
+Martinez, Andrew Benintendi and Sam Travis homered in the third inning, when the Red Sox scored seven runs against Beeks (5-1), a former Boston prospect who lost for the first time since being sent to the Rays in a trade for Eovaldi last summer.
 Martinez’s three-run blast was the biggest blow.

 Rafael Devers also had a two-run double in the third, giving him 27 RBIs this month.
 Bogaerts’ single in the fourth off Chaz Roe drove in an eighth run charged to Beeks, a 26-year-old left-hander making his second career start.